arun993/typescript-tutorial/README.md

    ```
    sed -i 's/SONG_ID/Replace_with_Your_Song_ID/g' scripts/registerMusic.ts
    ```
-6. Finnaly Run this command to register your Song on IP :
+6. Finally Run this command to register your Song on IP :

    ```
    npm run register-music
    ```

    **Done !
-YOU can see a link open it in the browser and enjoy your muscin on IP 🎶**
+YOU can see a link open it in the browser and enjoy your music on IP 🎶**

    Raw Source Code [HERE](https://docs.story.foundation/docs/how-to-register-music-on-story) By  [jacobmtucker](https://x.com/jacobmtucker).